saifurrehman4114/Walking-Aid-for-Visually-Impaired-People-using-Jetson-Nano---SSD-MobileNet-Algo-Final-Year-Project-/README.md

 Final Year Project Title: Implementation of walking aid for Visually Impaired people on Accelerated System (Jetson Nano)

-Objectives we are able to achieved:
+Objectives we are able to achieve:

 • Annotated the dataset of Images using CVAT (Computer Vision Annotation Tool)

-• Achieved to train the SSD (Single Shot Detector) Computer Vison Algorithm for Facial and Object Detection.
+• Achieved to train the SSD (Single Shot Detector) Computer Vision Algorithm for Facial and Object Detection.

 • Achieved to do auto-labeling of the captured Images.

-• Achieved to made a location sender notification system in case of Emergency for visual impaired person
+• Achieved made a location sender notification system in case of Emergency for the visually impaired person

 Data on which I have trained this model is in the following link: